ucb-152/lab6/README.md

 cd lab6
 ```

 This will allow you to program and develop your kernels locally.
 Once you are ready to test them, you can push your changes to GitHub, and pull them on the Tranium instance to simulate or benchmark them.
-You are allowed to develop your kernels directly while connected to the Tranium instance, but keep an eye on how long you are taking and make sure you are not burning through your credits.
-You have enough credits for roughly 40-50 hours of Tranium time,
+While you are allowed to develop your kernels directly while connected to the Tranium instance, keep an eye on how long you are taking and make sure you are not burning through your credits.
+You have enough credits for roughly 40-50 hours of Tranium time.

 All files needed for the directed portion are located in `lab6/nki_ffnn`.
 - `utils.py`: Utility functions for loading the matrices, and constants for the matrix dimensions